Pylons/pyramid/docs/narr/resourcelocation.rst

 Resource Location and View Lookup
 ---------------------------------

-As a primary job, :app:`Pyramid` provides a mechanism to find and invoke code written by the application developer based on parameters present in the :term:`request`.

-:app:`Pyramid` uses two separate but cooperating subsystems to find and invoke code written by the application developer: :term:`resource location` and :term:`view lookup`.
+:app:`Pyramid` uses two separate but cooperating subsystems to find and invoke :term:`view callable` code written by the application developer:
+:term:`resource location` and :term:`view lookup`.

-- A :app:`Pyramid` :term:`resource location` subsystem is given a
-  :term:`request`; it is responsible for finding a :term:`resource` object based on information present in the request.
+- First, a :app:`Pyramid` :term:`resource location` subsystem is given a :term:`request`; it is responsible for finding a :term:`resource` object based on information present in the request.
 When a resource is found via resource location, it becomes known as the :term:`context`.

-- Using the context provided by :term:`resource location`, the :app:`Pyramid` :term:`view lookup` subsystem is provided with a :term:`request` and :term:`context`.
-It is then responsible for finding and invoking a :term:`view callable`.
+- Next, using the context resource found by :term:`resource location` and the :term:`request`, :term:`view lookup` is then responsible for finding and invoking a :term:`view callable`.
 A view callable is a specific bit of code written and registered by the application developer which receives the :term:`request` and which returns a :term:`response`.

 These two subsystems are used by :app:`Pyramid` serially: first, a :term:`resource location` subsystem does its job.
-Then the result of context finding is passed to the :term:`view lookup` subsystem.
+Then the result of resource location is passed to the :term:`view lookup` subsystem.
 The view lookup system finds a :term:`view callable` written by an application developer, and invokes it.
 A view callable returns a :term:`response`.
 The response is returned to the requesting user.

-.. sidebar::  What Good is A Resource Location Subsystem?

-   The :term:`URL dispatch` mode of :app:`Pyramid` as well as many other web frameworks such as :term:`Pylons` or :term:`Django` actually collapse the two steps of resource location and view lookup into a single step.
-In these systems, a URL can map *directly* to a view callable.
-This makes them simpler to understand than systems which use distinct subsystems to locate a resource and find a view.
-However, explicitly finding a resource provides extra flexibility.
-For example, it makes it possible to protect your application with declarative context-sensitive instance-level :term:`authorization`, which is not well-supported in frameworks that do not provide a notion of a resource.

 There are two separate :term:`resource location` subsystems in :app:`Pyramid`: :term:`traversal` and :term:`URL dispatch`.
 They can be used